putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

 - Performance: Sorting (depending onn alg O(n2))  [http://bigocheatsheet.com/](http://bigocheatsheet.com/)

 ## Steps
+- Read the data from a db table. jdbc, dao, (all records)
-- Take the data into a structure
+- Take the data into a structure - A DTO or CustomerDbo (with Mapper).
+- Do they create an immutable EnhancedCustomer with distance?
 - Calculate the distance from begining point to each (and hold against name and maybe address)
-- Can then just sort and take first 10
+- Can then just sort (with Comparator or Comparable) and take first 10.
+- What is returned?
+Should just be the Customer (no need to expose internal distance). ie stream.map.

 ## Scala Fold design
 - Take first n records, then fold...checking if any of the next n are samller then swap etc..** O(log n)**